sergeyklay/branch/README.rst

 and the code on `GitHub <https://github.com/sergeyklay/branch>`_.
 It’s rigorously tested on Python 3.7+.

-If you'd like to contribute to Gstore you're most welcome!
+If you'd like to contribute to Branch you're most welcome!

 .. -support-